Crypto Value Averaging Investment Strategy

 In a recent article, I shared my thoughts on Cryptocurrencies as potential long-term investments.
 In writing that article, I became very interested in them – not just as investments, but also as inventions that could one day improve the global financial system.
-After spending the last month aggressively researching the subject, I’m now ready to add a small amount of cryptocurrencies to my investment portfolio.
-In this article, I explain exactly how I am doing this through crypto value averaging.
+After spending the last month researching the subject, I’m now ready to add a small amount of cryptocurrencies to my investment portfolio.
+In this article, I will explain exactly how I am doing this through crypto value averaging.

 Disclaimer: this article is not investment advice.
 I’m just explaining what I’m doing.
 Investing in cryptocurrencies is extremely risky and the market is not yet properly regulated.
 Please do your own research before making any investment choices.
 Invest at your own risk!

 This article is split into two parts: